 The key to dress for cold weather is to dress in layers because you can adjust by removing or adding a layer if it gets too warm or too cold and choosing the right fabric/material.
 When you travel to Europe for example in winter, it will be cold outside but when you go inside a building most likely it will be warm as they will have central heating on.
 So you can then remove your layers.

 Before we go into the basics of layer we need to understand first what are the best fabrics to keep you warm.
-Then you can check the label inside your sweater to understand what it is made of fabrics to keep you warm.
+Then when you go shopping check the label inside that jacket, coat and sweater to understand what it is made of and whether those fabrics can truly keep you warm.

 What fabrics are winter clothes made of